About me

 My research focuses on reliable machine learning, focusing on the development of robust models that perform well under noise and out-of-distribution data.
 Concretely,

 • Trustworthy models: My goal is to understand the enhance the performance of existing networks, particularly with respect to their extrapolation abilities, and their robustness to malicious (adversarial) attacks.
-I am interested in both discriminative and generative models, including Large Language Models.
-In our recent work, we have studied adversarial attacks and defenses in the text domain, where there are exciting questions ahead.
-Our long-term goal is to develop models that are robust, fair, and capable of generalizing well to unseen combinations with strong extrapolation abilities.
+Our recent work focuses on adversarial attacks and defenses in the text domain.
+Our long-term goal is to develop models that are robust, privacy-preserving, and capable of generalizing well to unseen combinations with strong extrapolation abilities.

 News